-The beautiful thing about KPIs is however, that you should solely tailor them to your business.
-Properly integrated customer experience KPIs will expand their influence over the whole organisation and should be also followed by the whole organisation.
+The beautiful thing about KPIs is, however, that you should solely tailor them to your business.
+Properly integrated customer experience KPIs will expand their influence over the whole organization and should be also followed by the whole organization.

-Responders are groups into three categories: Promoters, Passives and Detractors.
+Responders are grouped into three categories: Promoters, Passives, and Detractors.
 Promoters (who voted 9 or 10) are loyal and happy customers, who keep buying and referring others.
 Passives (who voted 7 or 8) are satisfied but not enthusiastic customers.
 Detractors are unhappy customers who damage your brand by spreading negative word-of-mouth.

 The Net Promoter Score is the calculated difference between the percentage of promoters and the percentage of detractors and could vary from -100 to 100.
 Although the higher the score, the better, the score of 100 means that there’s not a single detractor in your company which is a very unrealistic goal.

 When setting up targets for the Net Promoter Score, you should think of three aspects.